KubeOrchestra/.github/SECURITY.md

 ## Disclosure Policy

-KubeOrchestra follows a coordinated disclosure policy:
+KubeOrch follows a coordinated disclosure policy:

 1. Security vulnerabilities are handled privately until a fix is available
 2. We work with reporters to understand and reproduce issues